NIH-MIP/pytorch_cmd_line_tools/README.md

 python3 create_imagefolder.py --input_path '/path_to_folder_with_images' --output_path '/path_to_output_folder' --percent=0.2

 # torchvision_train.py
 command line program that allows you to train neural networks using transfer learning in pytorch.
-Basically just takes the examples from pytorch website and allows them to run with command line

 flags: